Information About Feeding Tubes

 When should I consider getting a feeding tube?

-- When nutrition is insufficient, as documented through lab values, patient’s own report or clinical signs
+- When nutrition is insufficient, as documented through lab values, a patient’s own report or clinical signs

 - When hydration is insufficient

-- When ALS affects the muscles involved in eating: i.e. chewing, moving food in your mouth and swallowing.
+- When ALS affects the muscles involved in eating: e.g. chewing, moving the food through your mouth and swallowing

 What are the advantages of getting a feeding tube?

-- To maintain hydration and a safe way to administer medications.
+- To administer medications in a safe way

-- To have a decreased risk of aspiration pneumonia.
+- To decrease the risk of aspiration pneumonia

-- To help you maintain weight, reduce fatigue and improve your resistance to infection.
+- To help maintain weight, reduce fatigue and improve your resistance to infection

-- Reduce feeding times to less than 30 minutes.
+- To reduce meal times to less than 30 minutes

 What are some reasons people don’t want a feeding tube?